cisco/mindmeld/source/blueprints/banking.rst

    ['Ok we have scheduled your credit card payment for your balance of $5000']

 The :meth:`say()` method packages the input text in a user request object and passes it to the MindMeld Application Manager to simulate a user interacting with the application.
-The method then outputs the textual part of the response sent by the app's Dialogue Manager.
+The method then outputs the textual part of the response sent by the application's Dialogue Manager.
 In the above example, we requested to pay off our credit debt, in a single query.
 The app responded, as expected, with the amount that will be paid off.

-You can also try out multi-turn dialogues(transfer balances):
+You can also try out multi-turn dialogues (transfer balances):

 .. code:: python